Tiny-Earth/DemoSite/site/src/design.md

 In both cases, the students’ study strategies are misaligned with the objectives of the exam.
 When students have the chance to practice the skills they are expected to learn, and those are the skills on which they are tested, it creates a less frustrating and more equitable learning environment for everyone.

+!!! tip ""

+    #### Study Skills

+    What might be effective ways for students to study to prepare them to:

+    > Label the parts of a plant cell and recall their functions, including the cell wall, nucleus, chloroplasts, and mitochondria.

+!!! tip ""

+    #### Study Skills: Now You Try!

+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

+    Above, we asked you to imagine the third week/day for your course and some learning objectives for that moment in time.

+    Select one of those objectives.
+What would be some effective ways for students to study to help them towards that objective?
+What resources, study tips, guides, or so on could you provide your students to help set their study time up for success?

 ### Step 3.
 Plan learning experiences and instruction.

 Now that learning goals, learning objectives, and assessments have been addressed, it's time to design the activities that will bring the facets of science to life.
 We will explore developing activities in more detail in the *Learning Experiences* module.
 For now, we'll highlight a few key ideas.